-- 4.1 The Executive Branch officers are the President, Vice President, and Chief of Staff. - 4.2 The executive and administrative duties of the Student Government Association are vested in the Executive Branch officers. - 4.3 The President and Vice President shall be elected as a ticket in University-wide elections by a majority of the votes cast as stipulated by election procedures, under the supervision of the Office of Student Development. - 4.3.1 The President and Vice President shall be students enrolled at The University of Texas Pan American for no less than one long semester or two consecutive summer sessions at the time of filing. - 4.3.2 The President and Vice President shall each have and maintain a minimum cumulative GPA of 2.5 at the time they file and maintain no lower than a cumulative GPA of 2.25 while holding office.
+- 4.1 The Executive Branch officers [of the Student-Government-Association] are the President, Vice President, and Chief of Staff [Attorney-General]. - 4.2 The executive and administrative duties of the Student Government Association are vested in the Executive Branch officers. - 4.3 The P[p]resident and V[v]ice P[p]resident [Executive Branch officers] shall be elected as a ticket in University-wide elections by a majority of the votes cast as stipulated by election procedures, under the supervision of the Office of Student Development [in the Election-Code].

+- 4.3.1 The President and Vice President shall be students enrolled at The University of Texas Pan American for no less than one long semester or two consecutive summer sessions at the time of filing. - 4.3.2 The President and Vice President shall each have and maintain a minimum cumulative GPA of 2.5 at the time they file and maintain no lower than a cumulative GPA of 2.25 while holding office. - 4.3.3 Candidates for President and Vice President must have completed at least thirty (30) semester hours at the time of filing.

-- 4.3.3 Candidates for President and Vice President must have completed at least thirty (30) semester hours at the time of filing. - 4.4 The President is vested with the following authority and responsibilities: - 4.4.1 To serve as the chief executive officer. - 4.4.2 To officially represent the Student Government Association at all meetings, functions, and activities affecting the interests of the Student Government Association. - 4.4.3 To appoint and remove, subject to Senate approval by simple majority of those present and voting, the Chief of Staff, executive aides, and student representatives of the standing and ad hoc University committees and councils having student membership.
-The only exceptions to this appointive authority of the President will be the student membership of the Publications Committee which consists of the two editors of Student Publications, two students elected by the student body, and two students appointed by the President of the Student Government Association, and the U. T. Pan American members of the U. T. System Student Advisory Group who are selected through a process specified by the U. T. Pan American President.
+- 4.4 The President is vested with [delegated] the following authority[ies] and responsibilities: - 4.4.1 To serve as the chief executive officer. - 4.4.2 To officially represent [or-pause-to-represent] the Student Government Association at all meetings, functions, and activities affecting the interests of the Student Government Association. - 4.4.3 To appoint and remove, subject to Senate approval by simple majority of those present and voting, the Chief of Staff, executive aides, and [the] student representative[{]s[}] of the standing and ad hoc University committees and councils having student membership [from the student body who serve on boards, University committees, as executive aides and as the Attorney-General .-- This appointive authority-shall be-subject to legislative approval by simple majority; the removal authority for-University-committees shall be subject to legislative approval by simple majority .- Appointee(s) to boards, University committees, as executive aides and the Attorney General-are representatives of the Student Government Association .-- They are responsible and accountable to the Office-of-the-Executive Branch].
+The only exceptions to this appointive authority of the [Student-Government-Association] President will be the student membership of the Publications Committee which consists of the two editors of Student

+Publications, two students elected by the student body, and two students appointed by the President of SGA, and the U. T. Pan American members of the U. T. System Student Advisory Group who are selected through a process specified by the U. T. Pan American President [Half of the student-membership shall be appointed by Student Government Association; the other-half of the student membership shall be appointed by the Student-Publications Association.
+Student editors shall not be appointed as voting members of this committee].